 * * *

 1:2.
-Yu T’zu said, “Few of those who are filial sons and respectful brothers will show disrespect to superior men, and there has never been a man who is unfailingly respectful to superior men and yet creates disorder.
+Yu T’zu said, “No filial sons and respectful brothers fail to honor superior men, and no man who unfailingly honors superior men has ever created disorder.
 A superior man is devoted to the root.
 When the root is firmly established, the Tao will grow.
 Filial piety and brotherly respect are the root of humanity (jen).”

 1:4.
 Tseng-Tzu said, “Every day I examine myself on three points: whether in counseling others I have not been loyal; whether in intercourse with my friends I have not been faithful; and whether I have not repeated again and again and practiced the instructions of my teacher.”